Our built environment reflects what we value as a community.

-The AFA conversation began in 2007 among a group of influential architects, designers, and individuals who care deeply about the quality of life in Central Texas.
-The Austin Foundation for Architecture was formed on the belief that our built environment reflects what we value as a community—from the indoor places where we live and work to the outdoor places where we gather and play.
+The Austin Foundation for Architecture emerged from a conversation in 2007 among a group of architects, designers, and residents who care deeply about the quality of life in Central Texas.
+The Foundation was formed on their shared belief that our built environment reflects what we value as a community—from the indoor places where we live and work to the outdoor places where we gather and play.

 Today the Foundation promotes awareness of the built environment through its two-part mission to: